Written by

 Free up more disk space

 Check the disk storage on your Mac (Open the Apple menu > About This Mac > the Storage tab).
 If there's less than 15% free space on your Mac, free up more storage space.
-Insufficient disk space could also cause macOS Sonoma run slow after update.
+Insufficient disk space could also cause your Mac to run slowly and become unresponsive randomly.

 Manage your login items

 For convenience, you set some programs to automatically open whenever you log into your Mac.
-But multiple apps running simultaneously in the background will decrease the Mac performance.
+However, multiple apps running simultaneously in the background will decrease the Mac's performance.

 You can open Users & Groups in System Preferences.
 Then remove the apps that are not so necessary for auto-starting when logging in.

-The outdated OS and apps will drag Mac's performance down.
+The outdated system will drag Mac's performance down.
 Update your Mac usually can update both the operating system and the first-party apps, such as Safari, iTunes, Notes, etc.

 To update your Mac, you should click the Apple menu > System Preferences > Software Update.
 Then check if there's an update or new macOS version available.
 Next, click Update Now or Upgrade Now to update your Mac.